• United Daughters of the Confederacy

 Memorial Building

-This Memorial Building and Great Hall, dedicated November 11, 1957, in Richmond, Virginia, honor the women of the Confederate States of America for their loyal devotion, self-sacrifice, adaptability to new tasks, constancy of purpose, exemplary faith in never changing principles.
-In these qualities reposes the memory of the women of the Confederacy.
+This Memorial Building and Great Hall, dedicated November 11, 1957, in Richmond, Virginia, honor the women of the Confederate States of America for their loyal devotion, self-sacrifice, adaptability to new tasks, constancy of purpose, and exemplary faith in never changing principles.